michelene/GA_nostal-dja/readme.md

 Social Authentication is using social media platforms (like Facebook and Twitter) for your authentication.
-For the remainder of class, work on getting social authentication working in tunr using [`social-auth-app-django`](https://github.com/python-social-auth/social-app-django).
+For the remainder of class, work on getting social authentication working (just pick 1 social platform you'd like to use for authentication) using [`social-auth-app-django`](https://github.com/python-social-auth/social-app-django).

 Use the [documentation](http://python-social-auth.readthedocs.io/en/latest/) or